 This calendar abides by the Gregorian convention (and the Julian convention as well) in that it always starts the new year on January first.
 If you use it to date manuscripts from communities that marked the new year on some other day, beware.

-A wikipedia article describes the Roman Calendar.
-For more information on Roman numerals and dates, see Paul Lewis's page.
+For Roman numeral and date conversion, see Steven Gibbs' page.
+For information on Roman numerals and dates, see Paul Lewis's page.